 Trigger Presentation

 The purpose of the trigger presentation was to introduce participants to the Community Health Profile Report.
-This segment lasted twenty minutes, and was led by Anne Barna, Cassandre Larrieux, or Ross Pope.
-The trigger presenter discussed the 23 indicators and explained that they are divided into 1) health outcomes, 2) behaviors, stress, and physical conditions, 3) social, economic, and environmental factors, and 4) opportunity measures.
-Since attendees were not expected to read through the entire report at the dialogue, the trigger presenter provided them with an understanding of the geographic areas discussed in the report, as well as how to interpret the figures and graphics, so that they would be able to read and understand the report on their own.
+This segment lasted twenty minutes, and was led by a health analyst from one of the three health departments.
+The trigger presenter discussed the 23 indicators, an understanding of the geographic areas discussed in the report, as well as how to interpret the figures and graphics.
 In order to do this, the presenter used child poverty as an example of an indicator, and explained the child poverty pages of the report to the group.
-Finally, the trigger presenter described the Speaking of Health section in the Community Health Profile, so that participants would also be able to read and interpret this section on their own.
+Finally, the trigger presenter described the Speaking of Health section, a report of the findings of the focus groups.

 Scenarios for Analysis and Reflection

-Development of the Scenarios

-Five fictional scenarios were written, and their purpose was to expose participants to the indicators from the Community Health Profile Report in a way that would hold their attention and make them think about meaningful connections that can influence health.
+Five fictional scenarios were written, and their purpose was to expose participants to the indicators from the Community Health Profile Report in a way that would allow dialogue participants to think about the interrelatedness of the measures presented in the report.
 For example, scenario one was titled “Karen” and described a forty-five year-old African American women who lives in Lansing.
-The scenario incorporated the indicator cardiovascular disease by mentioning Karen’s recent heart attack.
-Obesity was also included, since the scenario indicated that Karen’s doctor advised her to lose seventy pounds through diet and exercise.
-In addition, the scenario addressed premature death through mention of her high risk of death from coronary heart disease.
-Built environment was discussed, since the scenario stated that she was not within walking distance of a grocery store.
-Her low income was also mentioned, thus highlighting the income indicator, and community safety was addressed when it was stated that she did not feel safe walking in her neighborhood.
-In addition, housing affordability was included in the scenario, since Karen could not afford to move to a nicer neighborhood.
-Finally, income distribution was highlighted through the statement that people in Karen’s neighborhood earn low incomes.
+The scenario incorporated the indicator cardiovascular disease, Obesity, premature death, Built environment, income, community safety, housing affordability, and Finally, income distribution.
 Similarly, each of the remaining four scenarios described one person’s life and included several of the indicators.
-Together, the five scenarios addressed all of the indicators from the Community Health Profile Report.
+Together, the five scenarios addressed all of the indicators presented in the Community Health Profile Report.

-Scenario Process

-This segment of the dialogue took about 55 minutes total.
-First, the facilitator re-read scenario one, and once again allowed the relevant indicators to light up on the concentric circle graphic.
-Then, he/she asked the participants to answer three questions, in order to foster thinking about indicators and connections that influence health.
+After introducing the scenario the primary facilitator asked the participants to answer three questions, in order to foster thinking about indicators and connections that influence health.
 The questions were as follows:

 What stands out for you in this story?